All Products

 • Use the Redlock algorithm

 The Redlock algorithm is proposed by the founders of the open source Redis project to ensure lock consistency.
-The Redlock algorithm is based on the calculation of probabilities.
+The Redlock algorithm is all about the calculation of probabilities.
 A single master-replica Redis instance may lose a lock during an HA switchover at a probability of k%.
-If you use the Redlock algorithm to implement distributed locks, you can calculate the probability of N independent master-replica Redis instances losing locks at the same time based on the following formula: Probability of losing locks = (k%)^N. Due to the high stability of Redis, lost locks rarely occur and your service requirements can be easily met.
+If you use the Redlock algorithm to implement distributed locks, you can calculate the probability of N independent master-replica Redis instances losing locks at the same time based on the following formula: Probability of losing locks = (k%)^N. Due to the high stability of Redis, locks are rarely lost and your service requirements can be easily met.

 Note